Omnichannel vs Multichannel: Which is Better for eCommerce?

 An omnichannel strategy, on the other hand, transforms the individual channels into a unified experience that is all about knowing each customer intimately.
 With this approach, retailers can provide a tailored, seamless service everywhere by combining customer data and behaviors.
 This allows them to recognize their customers no matter how they interact — online, via mobile apps, or in-store — and offer them a personalized shopping experience.

-Why the fuss over personalization?
+Why the Fuss over Personalization?

 Personalization is more important to customers than many brands realize.